readyapi/cligenius/docs/tutorial/commands/callback.md

     pass
 ```

-The original function `cli` would be the equivalent of a Types callback.
+The original function `cli` would be the equivalent of a Cligenius callback.

 !!! note "Technical Details"
     When using Click, it converts that `cli` variable to a Click `Group` object.
 And then the original function no longer exists in that variable.

-    **Types** doesn't do that, the callback function is not modified, only registered in the `types.Types` app.
-This is intentional, it's part of **Types**'s design, to allow having editor auto completion and type checks.
+    **Cligenius** doesn't do that, the callback function is not modified, only registered in the `cligenius.Cligenius` app.
+This is intentional, it's part of **Cligenius**'s design, to allow having editor auto completion and type checks.